wandb/launch-jobs/jobs/sweep_schedulers/README.md

 This folder contains jobs that can be used as schedulers for launch sweeps.

-Intended use:

-Clone the repo, modify scripts with impunity.
+The intended use is to clone the repo, modifying scripts with impunity, and then:

-`python wandb_scheduler.py`
+1. `python wandb_scheduler.py`

-Then use the job that is created in a sweep config file like:
+2. Use the job that is created in a sweep config file like:

 ```yaml
 method: bayes